cyberconnecthq/cyber-account/README.md

 - `owner` Owner - The owner of the CyberAccount
 - `address` Address - The contract address of the CyberAccount
 - `bundler` CyberBundler - The Bundler for handling the CyberAccount user operations.
+- `paymaster` CyberPaymaster - The Paymaster for sponsoring the CyberAccount transactions.

 ### Methods